moggieuk/Happy-Hare/README.md

 </details>

-### B) Validate your mmu_hardware.cfg configuration and basic operation
+### 2\.
+Validate your mmu_hardware.cfg configuration and basic operation
-See [Hardward configuration doc here](doc/hardware_config.md) for detailed instructions

-<details>
-<summary><sub>⭕ Click to read about optional hardware...</sub></summary>

 Generally the MMU will consist of selector motor to position at the desired gate, a gear motor to propell the filament to the extruder and a servo to grip and release the filament.
 In addition there may be a one or more sensors (endstops) to aid filament positioning.
+See [Hardward configuration doc here](doc/hardware_config.md) for detailed instructions.

+<details>
+<summary><sub>⭕ Click to read about optional Encoder hardware</sub></summary>

 #### Optional hardware - Encoder
 Happy Hare optionally supports the use of an encoder which is fundamental to the ERCF MMU design.
 This is a device that measures the movement of filament and can be used for detecting and loading/unloading filament at the gate; validating that slippage is not occuring; runout and clog detection; flow rate verification and more.
 The following is an output of the `MMU_ENCODER` command to control and view the encoder:

+  > MMU_ENCODER ENABLE=1<br>MMU_ENCODER

 ```
-> MMU_ENCODER ENABLE=1
-> MMU_ENCODER
     Encoder position: 743.5mm
     Clog/Runout detection: Automatic (Detection length: 10.0mm)
     Trigger headroom: 8.3mm (Minimum observed: 5.6mm)
     Flowrate: 0 %
 ```

 Normally the encoder is automatically enabled when needed and disabled when not printing so to see the extra information you need to temporarily enable if out of a print.